MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/ts-bitlocker-intune-issues.md

 If the main OS doesn’t boot on some reason, the computer tries to run WinRE.

-In case of Silent Bitlocker Encryption, Bitlocker encryption is enabled on OS drive while Windows is still in Pre Boot Environment (Win PE).
+In case of Silent BitLocker Encryption, BitLocker encryption is enabled on OS drive while Windows is still in Pre Boot Environment (Win PE).
 This is to protect the OS drive contents.

 As such it is necessary to have WinRE (Recovery Environment) enabled so that Windows can be recovered in any system crash issues.